 Mindfulness Meditation has it’s home in SE Asia but is now used around the world in dealing with cases of depression, anxiety and PTSD.
 It has now become respected as an effective evidence based tool in the field of addiction treatment for managing cravings, gaining healthy sleep patterns and the ability of calming thought processes that could possibly be negative to recovery.

-Upon arrival clients are expected to take part in all aspects of the program which will give a daily routine and structure to their newly found freedom.
+Upon arrival clients are expected to be drug and alcohol free and take part in all aspects of the program which will give a daily routine and structure to their newly found freedom.
 The program is not as intense as that of primary treatment but is the next step in finding and making your own program for when you get home.
 Clients are also encouraged to build a program of their own whilst here and any help they may need in doing so will be made available by our dedicated staff.

 Monday to Friday we start the day with an easy bike ride along Ban Sarray beach, it is suitable for all fitness levels and means the whole group can do it together.
 After this we eat breakfast and read from the Just for today, read out our gratitude list starting the day with an attitude of gratitude and 20 minutes meditation is the final part of our daily morning routine.

 We have 3 groups during the week all of which are in the mornings.
 There is a goals group/process group on Monday, a recovery workshop group on Wednesdays and Goals revue/process group on Fridays.
-The groups are facilitated by staff and volunteers and are to be attended by all.
+The groups are to be attended by all.
 This is a great tool for processing events that are happening for you today in the real world.
 Here you will set goals for your own program like getting to meetings, helping someone else, working on your selfcare, recognising relapse risks and much more.

 Our recovery workshop group will feature many different aspects of the program we have here.
 We will refresh your knowledge on CBT or for some of you this may be a new tool altogether.
 Cognitive Behavioural Therapy (CBT) which turns your focus to developing personal coping strategies that are aimed at solving current daily problems.
 This will give you the ability to change unhelpful patterns in your thoughts, beliefs and behaviours known other wise as Cognitions.